Itapevi: Economy

+Itapevi's economy comes from the services and commerce sector (71.5%), industry (18.8%) and public administration (9.7%).
+The municipality concentrates almost all its population in urban areas, resulting in reduced agricultural activity.
+In 2023, the municipality closed with a GDP of R$15.6 billion (U$2,9 billion) and per capita of R$67.220,40 (U$12.870,24), placing it among the 150 richest municipalities in Brazil.

-The Exame magazine pointed Itapevi among the 10 cities with the best economic development in the country, and as the first in the state of São Paulo.
+The Exame Magazine pointed Itapevi among the 10 cities with the best economic development in the country, and as the first in the state of São Paulo.
 The ranking is part of the story "The best cities for business'.

 Itapevi has a well diversified industrial park, with an emphasis on the pharmaceutical industry.
-Large companies are located within the municipality, such as Henkel, Jaraguá, Cacau Show, Casa Suíça, Eurofarma, Alpla, Wyeth, Blanver, Bomi Brasil and others.
+Large companies are located within the municipality, such as Henkel, Jaraguá, Cacau show, Casa Suíça, Eurofarma, Alpla, Wyeth, Blanver, Bomi Brasil, Leonardo S.P.A, Pfizer, Biolab, Levi Strauss & Co.
+Brasil and others.

 Between 1960 and 1980, one of the main industries was the Santa Rita Cement Factory, which belonged to the Grupo Votorantim and was deactivated and demolished.